belden/dying/README.md

 }
 ```

-The `eval' has the effect of telling Perl that some subordinate piece of
+The `eval` has the effect of telling Perl that some subordinate piece of
 code might die, and that we don't actually want Perl to obey that
 directive.
 Instead, Perl should set up errors in some accessible place
 for us to check at our convenience.